What is hepatitis C ?

 How can patients with Hepatitis C and liver failure be treated ?

-Once patients with HCV develop cirrhosis and liver failure, they cannot be treated with medicines.
+Once patients with hepatitis C develops cirrhosis and liver failure, they cannot be treated with medicines.
 The only option in such patients is to undergo liver transplantation.
 Overall about 10 percent of patients with Hepatitis C require liver transplantation.
-The success rate of transplantation 90 percent, but the new liver may get re-infected with hepatitis C which may require treatment after transplant.
+However, patients who have only cirrhosis on a Fibroscan but no evidence of liver failure should take treatment with the new directly acting antiviral drugs as this can prevent further progression of disease.